MaxFerretti/XPlaneConnector/README.md

 NOTE: Every DataRef is always a float, even if the data type is different (int, bool, double, string, array).
 So if you need a bool you will obtain a float that is either 0 or 1.

-### Strings (NEW)
-If you need a string (example: sim/aircraft/view/acf_tailnum) it is managed as an array of floats containing an ASCII code on each value.
-Subscribing to sim/aircraft/view/acf_tailnum won't give you the tailnumber.
-In order to get the complete string it's necessary to subscribe to each character individually.
-Subscribing to sim/aircraft/view/acf_tailnum[0], sim/aircraft/view/acf_tailnum[1]... and so on (this DataRef is 40 byte long).
-A new class StringDataRefElement has been created to automatically manage this process.
-See below for usage.

 ### Create the connector
 The constructor takes the XPlane IP and port as parameters, default is 127.0.0.1 on port 49000